Hans-Jørgen Holman: A pioneer American big-data study on Norwegian folk music

-At the 25th conference of the International Folk Music Council, held in Oslo, Norway, 1979, Holman presented to a broader community of ethnomusicologists his ideas and pioneering work using computers to aid studies in the field.
+At the 25th conference of the International Folk Music Council, held in Oslo, Norway, in 1979, Holman presented to a broader community of ethnomusicologists his ideas and pioneering work using computers to aid studies in the field.
 Building on the work of established Norwegian research thus far, Holman observed in the vocal folk music of Norway that its melodies contained recurring standardized patterns or formulae.
 In a later paper, Holman contended that singers of traditional Norwegian vocal folk music were keepers of a panoply of musical phrases from which new melodic material had been constructed when needed, and that typical phrases originated from the music of the Catholic church.
 The result was the sum total of Norwegian folk music, which is both heterogenous and uniform; the music is characterized by a distinctive melodic inflection that sets it apart and gave character to Norway's classical music in the 1800s onwards (e.g. that of Grieg).
 Holman could support these claims with print-outs from the database he had built at the Music Department at Andrews University.
 Here, he and a handful of students had digitalized some 12.000 melodies as 48.000 separate melodic phrases, making it possible to trace specific melodic phrases across the large collections of the European and Scandinavian melodic heritage.
 Holman demonstrated how distinct phrases from responsories appeared in Norwegian folk music.
 The inspiration for this work came from his study of the Codex Worcester, wherein Holman had identified and catalogued the standard phrases from which the responsories were constructed (centonization).
 Holman published two articles in Studia Musicologica Norvegica on this research, in 1980 and 1982.

 Death

-Following a lingering illness, Holman died on 6 August 1986.
-The day before, he was presented with the John Nevis Andrews Medallion 'in recognition of his significant contribution to the advancement of knowledge and education'.
-The medallion is the university's highest award.
-After Holman's death his family, together with Andrews University, inaugurated a scholarship in his name, and which is awarded annually.
+Following a lingering illness, Holman died on 6 August 1986, aged 61.
+The day before, he was presented with the John Nevis Andrews Medallion "in recognition of his significant contribution to the advancement of knowledge and education".
+The medallion is Andrews University's highest award.
+After Holman's death, his family, together with the university, inaugurated a scholarship in his name, and which is awarded annually.
 Holman's papers were catalogued into the Holman collection which is kept at Andrews University.
-Dr. Paul E. Hamel of Andrews University stated that Holman "was one of our most productive, loyal, and esteemed professors of music."
+Dr. Paul E. Hamel of Andrews University stated that Holman "was one of our most productive, loyal, and esteemed professors of music".